 Every person in the country is a consumer of health care.
 Without question, people understand the importance of wellness and prevention programs—less medicine, more health.
 The College of Health is a pioneer in prevention of chronic diseases and evidence-based rehabilitation services.

-By investing in the intellectual firepower of the College’s faculty and students, donors will help to ensure that Utah is the solution for this nation’s health care needs.
+By investing in the College’s faculty and students, donors will help to ensure that Utah is the solution for this nation’s health care needs.
 With you, and because of your investment, we can transform health care.

 Make a profound impact in health care by partnering with the University of Utah College of Health.
 We seek to retain and recruit the brightest minds for faculty and graduates and undergraduates.
 This is why Utah will remain the leader in health care, by being the leading choice for education.
 We hope to inspire you to join us on this revolutionary transformation!